ralgr/autora-a1/documentation.md

 The project made use of GitHub for version control, Vue.js for creating the app, and Bootstrap CSS framework for its appearance.
 As per the Vue.js website, Vue does not support IE8 and lower because of its use of ECMAScript 5 features that are un-shimmable in IE8 and below. otherwise, it supports every ECMAScript 5 compliant browsers.

+# Implementation

+You will explore:

+    Deployment to GitHubPages/Firebase
+    Real Time Databases (e.g. Firebase), and how data is structured Design patterns

+should be considered
+Mapping and geolocation, what concepts did you use?
+Progressive web applications (Advanced)
+Unit Testing (Advanced)